 DeadlinesThe deadline for submission for a 2019 grant request is May 17, 2019.
 All grant requests must be sent both electronically via email to Peggy McNamara, Executive Director, at email@example.com and through the postal service.
 Both must be postmarked by this date in order to be considered.
 All grant requests will be reviewed through a board committee process and approved by the full Board of Directors.
 All applicants will be notified electronically via email during the month of August as to the status of their grant request.
 Those agencies being awarded a grant, are required to sign and return the award letter with two signatures and return it to Peggy McNamara, Executive Director, either electronically or via the postal service upon receipt of the letter.
 Funds will not be disbursed until the signed award letter is received by Rest Haven.
 Rest Haven reserves the right to reject any request submitted for any reason without indicating reasons for said rejection.

-Before writing grant proposal, please read the Frequently Asked Questions (FAQ) below to learn what can and cannot be funded and the answers to other common questions.
+Before writing grant proposal, please read the Frequently Asked Questions (FAQ) at the bottom of this page to learn what can and cannot be funded and the answers to other common questions.

 All requests must be typed and each section of the request labeled and tabbed in the order listed below: